paritytech/polkadot-sdk/README.md

 ## Releases

 > [!NOTE]
-> Our release process is still Work-In-Progress any may not yet reflect the aspired outline here.
+> Our release process is still Work-In-Progress and may not yet reflect the aspired outline here.

 The Polkadot-SDK has two release channels: `mainline` and `nightly`.
 Production software is advised to only use `mainline`. `nightly` is meant for tinkers to try out the latest features.
 The detailed release process is described in [RELEASE.md](docs/RELEASE.md)